comicsfct/ErosionX/README.md

 and the remaining genes as “in-between”.
 The final table is available as supplementary data.

 ### RNA AMPLICON-sequencing (RNA-AMP-seq) Analysis

-For the RNA-AMP-Seq analysis, we adapted the IMPLICON pipeline avaiable here: https://github.com/FelixKrueger/IMPLICON
+For the RNA-AMP-Seq analysis (check the experimental procedure detailed in our manuscript), we have adapted our previous pipeline from the IMPLICON approach, available here: https://github.com/FelixKrueger/IMPLICON.

 #### Overview of the pipeline